 If group B Strep was detected in a previous pregnancy and your baby did not develop a group B Strep infection, there is a 1 in 2 (50%) chance that you will be carrying group B Strep again this pregnancy.
 To help you choose whether you would like to have IV antibiotics in labour, you can have a specific swab test (known as the Enriched Culture Medium or ECM test) to see whether you are carrying GBS when you are 35-37 weeks pregnant.

 Clinical guidelines recommend that you should be offered this ECM test by the NHS, but we know that some NHS hospitals do not yet offer ECM tests.
-If your hospital is unable to offer ECM testing, you can choose to purchase a test privately
+If your hospital is unable to offer ECM testing, you may choose to purchase an ECM test privately.